 Welcome to the world of chiles.
-The Chile Woman has been in business for 23 years!
+The Chile Woman has been in business for 24 years!
 Thank you to all my loyal customers, some of you who have been here from the beginning.
 When I first proposed my idea of a business to ship chile plants, folks thought I was crazy.
 Now chile peppers are everywhere: who knew we would be on the cusp of such a trend.
 When I talk to college students or give farm tours it seems like I started my business in the dark ages.
 Having to go the the library to look up phone numbers (remember all those big phone books for each city taking over a whole section of the library) and then making one long distance call after the other to find out rules and regulations for shipping plants, seems so time consuming today.
 The development of the Internet and advent of web pages gave me a way to reach chileheads nationwide.
 Now, Facebook and Twitter allow me to reach all of you instantly.
 This came in very handy in 2011 when I was hit by a tornado on May 25th, smack in the middle of shipping season.
 Once I was able to get out from under the debris and get to a wireless spot I could post immediately and provide updates until my power and services were back online.
 We were grateful to be unhurt but the ongoing cleanup and profound disruption of our business has been an adjustment.
 Some of my seed stock plants were sucked away in the tornado which really put a damper on the seed saving and on what new varieties I could offer.
 It will take years to rebuild ths precious seed supply so please understand if some varieites sell out early.
-Some varieties will not be available until I can rebuild my seed supply and other will be available only in limited quantities.
+Some varieties will not be available until I can rebuild my seed supply and others will be available only in limited quantities.

 The tornado did provide us with a bit of good news.
 I lost so much of my old growth tree cover that I was able to realize a long held dream: the installation of a 5.2 K solar array to power my business.
 The panels went online Janaury of 2013 and I have been thrilled to watch my electrical meter spin backwards as our solar panels now provide all the electrical needs of The Chile Woman.
 In May of 2013, Green America notified me that The Chile Woman had received the most votes in their Green Business People and Planet Award in recognition for our efforts to preserve chile varieties and for our sustainable business practices.
 Thank you to all who voted for us!

 Regulating unlicensed plant shippers has become a serious issue for the USDA.
-Plants must come from a licensed nursery that has been inspected and must be clearly labelled as plant material and have proof of their nursery certification and inspections and agricultural compliance agreements on the outside of the shipping boxes.
+Plants must come from a licensed nursery that has been inspected and must be clearly labelled as plant material and have proof of their nursery certification, inspections and agricultural compliance agreements on the outside of the shipping boxes.
 Some states even use dogs to sniff out unmarked boxes and there are now penalties for the recipient as well as the unlicensed shipper.
 Please be aware the state of Georgia does not allow any pepper or tomato plants to shipped in unless the shipper documents that the plants have been treated with imidlacloprid.
 This chemical is associated with colony collapse disorder.
 You will never find it being used here on our farm.

 Terry and I had to delay our plans to open a chile store at the greenhouse because of the tornado.
 While it is still a work in progress we hope to feature chile related products as well as Indiana made hot sauce and salsas.